BOARD OF TRUSTEES

-The Governing Body manages the Academy on behalf of the Academy Trust and the key responsibilities are to:
+The Board of Trustees manages the Academy on behalf of the Academy Trust and the key responsibilities are to:

 - Ensure the quality of educational provision